Elaan (1994 film)

 Elaan is a 1994 Indian Hindi-language action film directed by Guddu Dhanoa.
 It stars Akshay Kumar, Madhoo, and Amrish Puri in pivotal roles.
 Other cast members include Farida Jalal, Deven Verma, Mohnish Behl, Dalip Tahil, Mohan Joshi, and Rami Reddy.
-Released on 21 January 1994, the film was a commercially successful.
+Released on 21 January 1994, the film was a commercially blockbuster.

 Plot

 The story revolves around an upright and principled Police Officer, A.C.P.
 Ramakant Chaudhary, whose eldest son Vikas is killed in a pre-planned accident.
 But the A.C.P. is unable to nab the culprits for want of valid evidence.
 Consequently, the A.C.P., his wife Revati, and younger son Vishal are grief-stricken over the loss of young Vikas.
 While the atmosphere in the city is already vitiated by the atrocities of gang lords Baba Khan and Manna Shetty, who enjoy the support of some unscrupulous police personnel, the A.C.P. vows to make the ruthless gangsters bite the dust, without taking the law into his own hands.
 On the other hand, Vishal, an angry young man, cannot stand this injustice since the police had failed to arrest his brother's killers, and he silently resents his A.C.P father's inaction in dealing with the culprits.
 The ideologies of the father and son clash – which leads to a conflict between a dutiful father and a reckless son.
 The only one who understands the agony of Vishal is Mohini, the daughter of head constable Devkinandan Sharma.
 The day comes when Vishal confronts Baba Khan and Manna Shetty, which leads to tension and a gory situation for the A.C.P., as the gang lords threaten to eliminate the A.C.P. as well as his wife Revati and son Vishal.